bh90210/dron8s/README.md

 # Contributing

-Any code improvements, updates, documentation spelling mistakes corrections etc are _always_ very welcome.
+Any code improvements, updates, documentation spelling corrections etc are _always_ very welcome.

 It is a very simple project so just clone the master branch, edit it and open a PR.